 (KJV) Proverbs 21:20 There is treasure to be desired and oil in the dwelling of the wise; but a foolish man spendeth it up.

 We talked about this last week.
 We need to work off the Biblical “Tithes Plan” which we call “8-1-1.”
-We need a plan.
-We saw that God will bless us if we are diligence.
+Also, we need a plan, and we saw that God will bless us if we are diligence.

 Proverbs 10:4 Lazy hands make a man poor, but diligent hands bring wealth.